oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6900_series/6930_size/150_mm_id_210_mm_od_28_mm_depth/part/readme.md

-# Hardware Bearing 6900 Series 6930 Size 150 Mm Id 210 Mm Od 28 Mm Depth
+# Hardware Bearing 6900 Series 6930 Size 150 mm Id 210 mm Od 28 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base